forgedway/it-notes/technologies/shell.md

 # "a:b" -> "a:b"
 : "$1"

-# Splits the first argument by IFS:
+# Splits the first argument by IFS (for zsh, check IFS section):
 # "a:b" -> "a" "b"
 : $1